ldsxp/django-q2/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Q2
+Welcome to Django Q
 ====================
-Django Q2 is a native Django task queue, scheduler and worker application using Python multiprocessing.
+Django Q is a native Django task queue, scheduler and worker application using Python multiprocessing.

 .. note::
-    Django Q2 is a fork of Django Q. Big thanks to Ilan Steemers for starting this project.
-Unfortunately, development of Django Q has stalled since June 2021.
-Django Q2 is the new updated version of Django Q, with dependencies updates, docs updates and several bug fixes.
-Original repository: https://github.com/Koed00/django-q
+    Django Q used to be unmainainted.
+A new fork was created called Django Q2.
+The owner of the Django Q2 repo has since been added to the Django Q repo and the package are now in sync.

 Features